Rafael Barišić: Apostolic Vicar of Bosnia

 On 27 March 1832, Barišić was appointed Apostolic Vicar of Bosnia and the titular bishop of Ashdod (in present-day Israel).
 He was consecrated on 30 September 1832 in Đakovo in Austrian Empire.
-Immediately after his consecration, Barišić traveled to the capital, Vienna, in an effort to gain permission from Ferdinand I of Austria for the establishment of a seminary for the education of the Bosnian Franciscans, that would be governed by the Franciscan Province of Bosnia.
-At the same time, he asked the emperor to help the Catholics in Bosnia and Herzegovina, especially with gaining a ferman from the sultan for the improvement of the lives of Catholics and to prevent qadis (the Muslim judges) to officiate Catholic weddings.
+Immediately after his consecration, Barišić travelled to the capital, Vienna, to gain permission from Ferdinand I of Austria for the establishment of a seminary for the education of the Bosnian Franciscans, which the Franciscan Province of Bosnia would govern.
+At the same time, he asked the emperor to help the Catholics in Bosnia and Herzegovina, especially with gaining a ferman from the sultan for the improvement of the lives of Catholics and to prevent qadis (the Muslim judges) from officiating Catholic weddings.
 Barišić returned to Bosnia in December 1832, and was officially installed as apostolic vicar on 5 December 1832 in Kraljeva Sutjeska.

-Barišić held a view that he, as a bishop, has the exclusive right to establish parishes and appoint parsons.
-He tried to establish the church hierarchy in Bosnia, which the Bosnian Franciscans opposed, sawing this as a threat to their privileges.
-The issue became known as the Barišić Affair, and it split the Bosnian Franciscans to those that supported the new bishop and those that opposed him.
-Barišić was supported by the Franciscans educated in Italy, while those educated in Austria opposed him.
-The Barišić Affair became internationalised, and it gained interest from the Pope, the Austrian Emperor, the Ottoman Sultan, and the Ottoman regional government in Travnik.
+Barišić believed that he, as a bishop, had the exclusive right to establish parishes and appoint parish priests.
+He tried to establish the church hierarchy in Bosnia, which the Bosnian Franciscans opposed, seeing that as a threat to their privileges.
+The issue became known as the Barišić Affair, and it split the Bosnian Franciscans into those who supported the new bishop and those who opposed him.
+Barišić was endorsed by the Franciscans educated in Italy, while those educated in Austria opposed him.
+The Barišić Affair became internationalised, gaining interest from the Pope, the Austrian Emperor, the Ottoman Sultan, and the Ottoman regional government in Travnik.
 The dispute reached its peak during the tenure of the two Bosnian Provincials – Andrija Kujundžić and Stipe Marijanović.
-During the visitation of friar Šimun Milanović, the dispute was somewhat mitigated, and the agreement between the bishop and the Bosnian Franciscans was signed on 9 October 1839 and was publicly pronounced by Barišić on 13 January 1840.
+During the visitation of Friar Šimun Milanović, the dispute was somewhat mitigated, and the agreement between the bishop and the Bosnian Franciscans was signed on 9 October 1839.
+Barišić publicly pronounced it on 13 January 1840.

 On 1 May 1838, Barišić wrote to Ferdinand about the hardships of Catholics in Bosnia and Herzegovina.
-In 1840, Barišić sent his emissary to Ferdinand, so the Viennese diplomacy could gain another ferman from the sultan that would approve free activity of the bishop in Bosnia, to prevent qadis to officiate Catholic weddings, and to get the protection of Catholics from the Austrian Empire.
-In December 1840, Abdulmejid I granted him the ferman fulfilling all of his requests.
+In 1840, Barišić sent his emissary to Ferdinand, so the Viennese diplomacy could gain another ferman from the sultan that would approve free activity of the bishop in Bosnia, to prevent qadis from officiating Catholic weddings, and to get the protection of Catholics from the Austrian Empire.
+In December 1840, Abdulmejid I granted him the ferman, fulfilling all his requests.
 Encouraged by the ferman, Barišić intended to construct the episcopal residence, a chapel, and a seminary near Travnik.
 However, the dispute with the Bosnian Franciscans resurged once again, and Barišić was recalled to Rome.

 While in Rome, Barišić published a prayer book titled Paša duhovna (the Spiritual Pasture).
 In 1842, he was sent to the Diocese of Bar in Albania to resolve a dispute between the faithful and the clergy, and between the clergy themselves.
-His mission was successful, and was thus sometimes referred to as "the angel of peace".
+His mission was successful and he was thus sometimes called "the angel of peace."